 About Power Leagues

-The Arizona Power League sanctioned by the JVA and AAU, provides a core schedule of matched competition in a drivable geographical area.
+The basic premise of a Power League is to provide a core schedule of matched competition in a drivable geographical area.
 The word “power” might be misleading, as it seems to indicate an elite level of competition.
 “Matched competition” means that teams are playing against other teams similar to their level of experience.
 Teams at all experience levels realize the benefits of a power league.

 Benefits of a Power League